altusnets/gen-x/README.md

-communication infrastructure of the future
+financial infrastructure of the future